BezMan/Feature-Notes/README.md

 - Dependency Injection with Koin: injecting Repository, NotificationManager and ViewModel.
 - Using Kotlin Coroutines for necessary asynchronous DB operations.
 - Parcelable Note data class, so we can pass it between Activities.
-- TypeConverter for converting List of objects to a String and back.
+- TypeConverter for storing non-primitive object types in Room Database.
-- Database ViewModel - mutual data access through all activities.
+- Database ViewModel - a single data entry point for all activities.
 - ItemTouchHelper callbacks for gesture detection: drag & drop items.
 - Custom Views (AlertDialog) managing their own UI setup and lifecycle.
 - Setting a priority for each note, influences the order in the main list.